Futures closely track the underlying indices

 Conclusion

-In the first few months of trading, CME Group’s Credit futures have closely tracked their underlying indices and have generally been fairly priced relative to them.
+In the first few months of trading, our Credit futures have closely tracked their underlying indices and have generally been fairly priced relative to them.
 This demonstrates their utility in helping market participants manage exposure to the U.S. corporate bond market.

 Resources

 [1] Annualized tracking error is calculated as the annualized standard deviation of daily excess returns for futures compared to the underlying index.
-Tracking error calculations are updated daily in the Credit Futures Analytics tool
+Tracking error calculations are updated daily in Credit Futures Analytics.

 All examples in this report are hypothetical interpretations of situations and are used for explanation purposes only.
 The views in this report reflect solely those of the author and not necessarily those of CME Group or its affiliated institutions.
 This report and the information herein should not be considered investment advice or the results of actual market experience.